KrishGoel/vkydlabs/src/routes/+page.md

 # We* are an Experiment
 ### Pragmatic resolution to investing v/s trading

 VKYD Labs is an experimental venture in the financial trading space.
-We're working on building 2 algorithmic trading bots - each to mimic a principled value-investor and a principled-trader.
-You may expect progress updates, revisions and notes from learnings along the way on this webpage.
+We're working on building 2 algorithmic trading bots - each to mimic a principled value investor and a principled trader.
+You may expect progress updates, revisions, and notes from learnings along the way on this webpage.

-To learn more the Eureka!
-Moment, or about us in general, check out [/about](/about).
+To learn more about the _Eureka!_ Moment, or about us in general, check out [/about](/about).

 If you're interested in joining the team, please <a href="mailto:vkydlabs@gmail.com" rel="external" target="_blank" aria-label="Mail to VKYD Labs">shoot us an email</a> and we'll get back to you asap.

 <!-- <a href="mailto:vkydlabs@gmail.com" aria-label="Mail to VKYD Labs"><button>Shoot a mail ></button></a> -->

-<figcaption>*We, here, refers to the team of shared-ideology I aim to build with VKYD, and is in no way indicative of our team's cardinality (which currently stands strong at 1)</figcaption>
+<figcaption>*We, here, refers to the team of shared-ideology I aim to build with VKYD and is in no way indicative of our team's cardinality (which currently stands strong at 1)</figcaption>

 <hr/>